 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to this drug is rare.
-However, stop taking this medication and seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), skin blisters/peeling, severe dizziness, trouble breathing.
+However, stop taking modafinil and get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, skin blisters/peeling, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, fever, mouth sores, weakness, easy bruising/bleeding, symptoms of liver disease (such as persistent nausea/vomiting, stomach/abdominal pain, yellowing eyes/skin, dark urine).

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.